MrHsiehVCS/unit4-pp/README.md

 Thanks for playing!
 ```

-## PART B - PalindromeTester.java
+## PART C - PalindromeTester.java

-For **PART B**, you need to complete the class `PalindromeTester`.
+For **PART C**, you need to complete the class `PalindromeTester`.
 The class tests whether or not a given `String` from the user is a palindrome.

 For the sake of this project, a palindrome is defined as a `String` that reads the same forward and backwards when spaces, numbers, punctuation, and capitalization are all ignored.

+The method `isPalindrome` should take in a string and return a boolean for whether or not the string is a palindrome, as defined in the paragraph above.
+The input string could have any number of spaces, punctuation, etc. Finishing this function should clear up 10 tests - all the ones starting with `isPalindrome_whenCalledWith...`.

+After finishing `isPalindrome`, you will work on `execute()`.
 You should continually prompt the user for words to test until the user chooses to stop.
 Your output should look like the **Sample Run** below.

-### Part B Sample Run
+### Part C Sample Run

 ```java
 Welcome to Palindrome Tester